Rival Peak: Viewership

 Based on original IP, Rival Peak gained viewership gradually over its first month, geometrically over the second month and exponentially in its third/final month.
-Ultimately the interactive livestreams garnered more than 100 million viewer minutes while the Rival Speak companion show’s twelve episodes attracted more than 155 million views.
+Ultimately the interactive livestreams garnered more than 100 million viewer minutes while the Rival Speak companion show's twelve episodes attracted more than 155 million views.

 Reception

 Rival Peak garnered more than 100 million minutes viewed over the course of its twelve-week season.
 Rival Speak also attracted a substantial audience, with the twelve weekly episodes averaging about thirteen million views each.
 Rival Peak attracted viewers from more than 70 countries with the biggest audiences coming from the United States, India, Brazil, Mexico and the Philippines.
 By the time the season ended, viewership had increased by 55x compared to Week One.

 Critical acclaim for Rival Peak was broad, with both consumer and trade outlets touting Rival Peak as a potential technology and entertainment breakthrough.
-EGMNow’s Josh Harmon stated “But more than the experience of watching (or play-watching, perhaps) Rival Peak, it's the technology and artistic approach underpinning the project that's of greatest interest to those of us who play traditional video games.”
-Harmon also noted that “it’s clear the gaming industry is looking for ways to tell different and more dynamic stories, and Rival Peak’s technology points to another potential way forward,” and “In the coming years, we may once again return to the days when new gaming experiences constantly redefine our expectations of what the medium can be.
-And if we do reach that lofty mountaintop, the quirky, category-defying Rival Peak will have to be remembered as a step on the way.”
+EGMNow's Josh Harmon stated "But more than the experience of watching (or play-watching, perhaps) Rival Peak, it's the technology and artistic approach underpinning the project that's of greatest interest to those of us who play traditional video games."
+Harmon also noted that "it's clear the gaming industry is looking for ways to tell different and more dynamic stories, and Rival Peaks technology points to another potential way forward," and "In the coming years, we may once again return to the days when new gaming experiences constantly redefine our expectations of what the medium can be.
+And if we do reach that lofty mountaintop, the quirky, category-defying Rival Peak will have to be remembered as a step on the way."

-Screen Rant’s John Orquiola described Rival Peak as “incredibly successful,” and “a phenomenon on Facebook Watch,” while the European gaming industry trade outlet MCV/Develop’s editor Seth Barton stated “So this is cloud gaming in a form, but it's a very, very different approach from those who are trying to shift the games console into server farms.
+Screen Rant's John Orquiola described Rival Peak as "incredibly successful," and "a phenomenon on Facebook Watch," while the European gaming industry trade outlet MCV/Develop's editor Seth Barton stated "So this is cloud gaming in a form, but it's a very, very different approach from those who are trying to shift the games console into server farms.
 This is a far less intensive implementation, less interactive but still highly engaging it appears.
-And capable of reaching numbers that xCloud and Stadia can only dream about.”
+And capable of reaching numbers that xCloud and Stadia can only dream about."

-GameBusiness.jp, a Japanese trade outlet, described Rival Peak as “the world’s first viewer-led reality show,” and praised the unpredictability of the show caused by “viewer interventions.”
+GameBusiness.jp, a Japanese trade outlet, described Rival Peak as "the world's first viewer-led reality show," and praised the unpredictability of the show caused by "viewer interventions."
 And Los Angeles Times game critic Todd Martens drew positive comparisons between Rival Peak and The Sims and Tamagotchi virtual pets.